ShinyShips/Maneuver-utilities/README.md

 A powerful command-line tool for FIRST Robotics Competition (F📡 Using The Blue Alliance API
    Year: 2025
    District: FMA
-Fetching 2025 FMA district events from The Blue Alliance..## 🔧 Technical Details
+Fetching 2025 FMA district events from The Blue Alliance.

+## 🔧 Technical Details

 This tool uses a **greedy set cover algorithm** to find the minimum number of teams needed to cover all district events.
 The algorithm: